Find a Lender-Approved Local Conveyancer in Margam

 Residential Landlord and Tenant Conveyancing solicitors in Margam

-The firms listed below are a small selection of solicitors in Margam with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
-This will likely include advice on service charge disputes and the right to manage
+The firms listed below are a non-comprehensive list of solicitors in Margam specialising in landlord and tenant law and on the regulations governing different types of tenancies.
+This could include advice on Rent Act Protected, Assured and Assured Shorthold tenancies

 • Howe & Spender, Courtland Chambers, 38-42 Station Road, Port Talbot, West Glamorgan, SA13 1JS